Acoustics conversion - Frequency and wavelength sound radio light equation - sengpielaudio Checker

 Conversion: frequency f to wavelength λ and wavelength to frequency

-c is the speed of sound waves (*or* can be the speed of light and radio waves)
+The speed of propagation c can be the speed of sound *or* the speed of light and radio waves.

 If instead of the speed of light, the speed of sound in air c = 343 m/s at 20°C